Individual Savings Accounts (ISAs) and Self-Invested Personal Pensions (SIPPs) are two of the cornerstones of any long-term savings strategy.

 Stocks & Shares ISAs vs SIPPs: when do you need your money?

-SIPPs: Recent changes to pension’s rules have made pensions more flexible than they once were – you no longer have to buy an annuity with your pension pot, and from April 2015 everyone will be able to make ad hoc withdrawals while keeping the remainder invested.
+SIPPs: Changes to pension’s rules have made pensions more flexible than they once were – you no longer have to buy an annuity with your pension pot, and from April 2015 everyone will be able to make ad hoc withdrawals while keeping the remainder invested.

 However, you still cannot access your pension until the age of 55 under normal circumstances (and the minimum withdrawal age will rise in the future).
 So a SIPP is for retirement savings – it’s not for school fees or future mortgage deposits.